MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 # Security principals

 The authorization model supports several identity providers (IdPs) and multiple principal types.
-This article reviews the supported principal types and demonstrates their use with [role assignment commands](../../management/security-roles.md).
+This article reviews the supported principal types and demonstrates their use with [security role management commands](../../management/security-roles.md).

 ## Azure Active Directory